-(3) "Director" means the Director of the Division of Small Business, Development and Tourism.
+(3) "Director" means the Director of the Division of Small Business.

-(4) "Division" means the Division of Small Business, Development and Tourism.
+(4) "Division" means the Division of Small Business.

 (5) "Plan" means the Comprehensive State Plan for Economic Development created by § 8705A of this title.

-(6) "Public/Private Partnership" means a nonprofit corporation not established by the General Assembly consisting of business and community leaders and public officials formed to enhance the State's ability to attract, grow and retain businesses; facilitate the development of a stronger entrepreneurial and innovative economic system within the State; coordinate with the Division of Small Business, Development and Tourism; and, support private employers within the State in identifying, recruiting and developing talent for the operation of their business within the State.
+(6) "Public/Private Partnership" means a nonprofit corporation not established by the General Assembly consisting of business and community leaders and public officials formed to enhance the State's ability to attract, grow and retain businesses; facilitate the development of a stronger entrepreneurial and innovative economic system within the State; coordinate with the Division of Small Business; and, support private employers within the State in identifying, recruiting and developing talent for the operation of their business within the State.